Shape Animation – Converting to Shape Layers

 - Press Spacebar again at any time to stop the preview.

-Click on the Line Bundle Outlines layer and press U to reveal its keyframes.
-Note the Easy Ease In applied to the second keyframe.
+Click on the Line Bundle Outlines layer and press U to see its keyframes.
+The second keyframe has an Easy Ease In.

-Hide the properties of both the Controller—Outline—Path and Line Bundle Outlines layers.
+Hide the properties of the Controller—Outline—Path and Line Bundle Outlines layers.

 Save the project by choosing File > Save or pressing Cmd–S (Mac) or CTRL–S (Windows).